Together-Java/ModernJava/src/projects/data_visualization.md

 able to show it to you as an image.

-You will still need to figure out how you are going to represent image data in your program, how to write to produce a file like this, and how to arrange the pixels.
+You will still need to figure out how you are going to represent image data in your program, how to produce a file like this, and how to arrange the pixels.
 That should all be within your ability at this point though.[^believe]

 ## Future Goals